ninabcdefghi/wikipedia-game/README.md

 # wikipedia game (work in progress)
-finds the shortest connections between two sites, but can't
+finds the shortest connection between any two wikipedia pages

 # to do
 - make the program print out the path it takes to get from start to goal page.